We unlock the secrets to gorgeous color and paint palettes that work for any room in your home

 Orange-kissed red paints are the newest way to show off your wild side.
 Here's one inspired by San Francisco's Golden Gate

+Bridge.
 Tone down a lipstick-worthy hue (in a good way) with a cool taupe and a warm off-white.

 This jade color has us dreaming of classic cars and vintage kitchenware.
 Give it an updated spin with inky blue-black accents

 Main: Cedar Green 2034-40 (benjaminmoore.com for stores)

 We checked out several free online paint tools and found Benjamin Moore’s Personal Color Viewer (benjaminmoore.com) the easiest to use.